Slavic Languages and Literatures

 SLAVIC 267-SA Czech Culture (1 Unit)

-SLAVIC 278-1 Visual Art in the Context of Russian Culture (1 Unit) Introduction to the history of Russian art: survey of major trends in Russian visual art in the dual contexts of Russian culture and European visual art.
-Focus on interconnections among visual arts, literature, and political history.
-Russian art from the medieval period to the beginning of the 20th century.
+SLAVIC 278-1 Visual Art in the Context of Russian Culture (1 Unit) Major themes related to the history of Russian art from the medieval period to the beginning of the 21st century.
+General survey of Russian visual art in the dual contexts of Russian culture and European visual art; topics directly related to iconography, particular artistic movements, and the philosophy of art.
+Variable content depending on instructor.
+Focus on interconnections among visual arts, literature, religion, and political history.
 Literature Fine Arts Distro Area

 SLAVIC 310-0 Tolstoy (1 Unit)